LeidyGil/leidygil.github.io/SQL_English.md

 ## Distinct
 ### Selecting and filtering repeated data
-In SQL, the DISTINCT keyword allows us to filter repeated results FROM a query.
+In SQL, the DISTINCT keyword allows us to filter repeated results from a query.
 ```sql
 SELECT DISTINCT color AS unique_color
 FROM colors